The dark side of robo-advisors: Are they worth the Hype?

 Who should use robo-advisors?

 Robo-advisors are most appropriate for entry-level investors who new to investing and want to do so with zero fees, and people who really enjoy using new technology and do not want to be always involved in the financial management process.
-However, those who need help with complicated financial affairs might be better off using traditional advisors, who offer a wider range of services and can evaluate case-by-case situations.
+However, those who need help with complicated financial affairs might be better off using traditional advisors, who offer a wider range of services and can evaluate case-by-case situations

 A good solution for some people who belong to the group of hybrid investors is to use the blending method; that is, they may use both robo-advisors and human advisors.
 Some financial institutions adopt the two-method approach with their new business models, enabling computer-generated portfolio supervision plus access to human consultants in unforeseeable situations.
 In this way, clients can make the most out of the low costs of automation and all the expertise and intelligence of trained professionals.